He loves me. He loves me not.

 The next time Mario gets into a fix, he’ll associate the solution = pizza = you.

 Avoidance triggers vary per person, and pizza is not the solution for all.
-It can be anything tangible or an act of service, like watching his favourite show or bringing home a parakeet.
+It can be anything tangible or an act of service, like watching his favorite show or bringing home a parakeet.

 Remember that everyone is unique, and some apartments don’t allow pets.